ScienceBrief on marine heatwaves

 Scientists and researchers are invited to contribute their papers and interpretations here.

-A new ScienceBrief Review summarising this rapidly evolving area of research will be published soon.
+A new ScienceBrief Review summarising this rapidly evolving area of research has recently been published.